DevExpress-Examples/XAF_logon-form-manage-users-register-a-new-user-restore-a-password/Readme.md

 - Non-persistent data models for parameter screens ([LogonActionParameters.cs](./CS/Security.Extensions/LogonActionParameters.cs)).
 - A View Controller ([ManageUsersOnLogonController.cs](./CS/Security.Extensions/Controllers/ManageUsersOnLogonController.cs)) for the login Detail View.
 The controller declares custom Actions and their behavior.
 See the `CreateCustomLogonWindowControllers` event in [Module.cs](./CS/Security.Extensions/Module.cs#L26) to find controller registration code and other service logic.
-- Services for restoring password ([RestorePasswordService.cs](./CS/Security.Extensions/Services/RestorePasswordService.cs)) and registering new users ([UserRegistrationService.cs](./CS/Security.Extensions/Services/UserRegistrationService.cs)).
+- Services for restoring passwords ([RestorePasswordService.cs](./CS/Security.Extensions/Services/RestorePasswordService.cs)) and registering new users ([UserRegistrationService.cs](./CS/Security.Extensions/Services/UserRegistrationService.cs)).
 - A custom login view for restoring a user's password (see the `Application_CreateCustomLogonAction` event handler in [Module.cs](./CS/Security.Extensions/Module.cs#L32)).

 ### Implementation Details